Rot-Resistant Wood: What Wood Is Best for Long-Lasting Projects

 Rot-resistant wood changes that equation by offering strength, longevity, and better protection against the elements.

-Homeowners and builders can choose from naturally rot-resistant woods or opt for treated lumber, both of which are designed to extend the life of outdoor projects.
+Homeowners and builders can choose from naturally rot-resistant woods or treated lumber, both designed to extend the life of outdoor projects.

-With the right resistant wood, fence posts stay solid in the soil, raised garden beds thrive season after season, and outdoor furniture keeps its beauty even when left untreated and fully exposed.
+With the right resistant wood, fence posts stay solid longer, raised garden beds hold up season after season, and outdoor furniture keeps its beauty even when fully exposed.

 What Is Rot-Resistant Wood?